 From France, Philippe Dauba-Pantanacce graduated in 2007 with an MIA degree focusing on International Finance and Business.
-He is now Senior Economist and Global Geopolitical Analyst with Standard Chartered Bank in London.
+He is now Executive Director - Senior Economist, Global Geopolitical Strategist with Standard Chartered Bank in London.

 Describe your background prior to attending SIPA.